anngroong/podcasts/content/episode/219-arthur-martirosyan-army-day-eu-monitoring-mission-russia-iran-relations-artsakh-blockade.md

 On Monday, the EU [approved](https://www.azatutyun.am/a/32235932.html) an expanded, civilian monitoring mission to the borders of Armenia.
 The mission was originally for 200 monitors and for 2 years, but that was reduced to 100 monitors at least for now.

 We should note that these monitors are sent to Armenia, near the current line of contact between Armenia and Azerbaijan.
-As Azerbaijan has invaded sovereign Armenian territory, they also claim that none of their forces are on what they consider Armenian territory, and they have not approved of the EU monitors to be on the de-facto or de-jure borders between the countries.
+As Azerbaijan has invaded sovereign Armenian territory, yet they also claim that none of their forces are on what they consider Armenian territory, and they have not approved of the EU monitors to be on the de-facto or de-jure borders between the countries.

 The Armenian government has decided to station the EU monitors along the entire length of the Armenian-Azerbaijani border (including [Nakhijevan](https://www.youtube.com/watch?v=A1dNpwNu3X4)).

 ### What is Armenia doing?

-This is the 2nd week we are covering this, but it is important.

 The Armenian government has received the news very enthusiastically.
 Foreign Minister Mirzoyan said that the mission will contribute to peace and stability in the region.